-- (a) The top eight teams in the final regular-season standings (regardless of how they finished in the division) will participate in the year-end tournament. - (b) Pairings for first round games are based on final regular-season standings. - (1) 1 versus 8; 2 versus 7; 3 versus 6; 4 versus 5
+(a) The top eight teams in the final regular-season standings (regardless of how they finished in the division) will participate in the year-end tournament.

+(b) Pairings for first round games are based on final regular-season standings.
+Tournament bracket will use the following format: